nss-day-cohort-18/group-project-single-page-apps-chatty-teamgoodname/README.md

 1. If the user unchecks the box, the background color should change back to white with black text for messages.

 ### Messages
-1. When the user presses the return key in the message field, create a `<div>` element in the DOM, below the input field that will hold all messages as they get created.
+1. When the page is first loaded, you must load 5 messages from a local JSON file and pre-fill a message area `<div>` below the input field that will also hold all new messages as they get created.
+1. When the user presses the return key in the message field, the new message should be inserted into the message area.
 1. The message should have a button displayed after it with the text "Delete" inside of it.
 1. When the delete button next to a message is clicked, only that message should be removed from the DOM.
-1. When the page is first loaded, you must load 5 messages from a local JSON file and pre-fill the message area with those messages.

 ### Modular Code

 Create multiple IIFEs, following the Single Responsibility Principle, that perform the following functions.
 The name of your global variable that gets augmented by the IIFEs should be `Chatty`.

 1. One IIFE should load the JSON file and returns the array of objects.
-1. One IIFE should accept an element `id`, and the user message, and then add the user's message - along with the delete button - to the specified parent element.
+1. One IIFE should contain a function that accepts an element `id`, and the user message, and then add the user's message - along with the delete button - to the specified parent element.
 Each message should be stored in a private array in this IIFE.
-This IIFE should expose a function to read all messages, and delete a single message.
+This IIFE should also expose a function to read all messages, and delete a single message.
 1. One IIFE should accept a message element `id` and then remove the correct element from the DOM.
 This IIFE should also remove the corresponding message from the private array that was created in the previous IIFE.

 ## Helpful hints